 Expenses in an SMSF

 An SMSF will have to pay certain expenses to keep on running the Fund for the purpose of providing for the Members’ retirement benefit.
 Normal operating expenses will be a tax deduction in the SMSF, but remember Trustees can’t be remunerated for their services as Trustees.

 An expense that has a ‘private element’ in it cannot be claimed as tax deductible expense, for example, if a computer was bought and used both for private and SMSF use, the expense can’t be claimed.
 You cannot apportion it because the SMSF is not a ‘business’.

 Also remember where a Member is in pension mode the portion of the expense towards earning this ‘exempt income’ is not deductible.
 The apportionment formula is defined in the ruling.
-When at least one member of a SMSF has an account in the accumulation (tax paying) phase, its important for SMSF trustees to be aware of which expenses of the fund are tax deductible, and which are not.
+When at least one member of a SMSF has an account in the accumulation (tax paying) phase, it is important for SMSF trustees to be aware of which expenses of the fund are tax deductible and which are not.

 The General Principle

 An expense incurred by the SMSF which is not of a capital, private or domestic nature, will be tax deductible to the extent that it has the essential character of an outgoing incurred in gaining or producing assessable income.

 Taxation Ruling on Specific SMSF Expenditure